 In the last 18 months Hunts has re-branded as Hunts Food Group adopting the same vision its always had of manufacturing, selling and delivering great tasing food.
 The business bought Thorners based in Pylle in July 2021 and despite the pandemic reached record sales of £110,000,000 in March 2022.

-The Hunt Family have always been passionate about delivering food across the South of England, looking after its team and supporting charities and local community wherever possible.
+The Hunt Family have always been passionate about delivering food across the South of England and the Midlands, looking after its team and supporting charities and local community wherever possible.
 It is important everyone at Hunts embodies our 4 values:- As a company we aim to be ‘Trustworthy and Dependable’, ‘Selfless and Adaptable,’ have ‘The Personal Touch’ and a ‘Relentless Determination’ to go the extra mile for our customers.
 These are mantras which we hold in high esteem and continuously strive to reach.